Place the rice and water in a medium sized saucepan and bring to a boil.

 Add turmeric and garlic and continue to saute for another couple of minutes to lightly brown the garlic and bring out its flavor.

-Once the herbs have dried out a bit and become more aromatic, add the parboiled rice with all the liquid, salt, pepper and lemon juice to the frying pan.
+Once the herbs have dried out a bit and become more aromatic, add the parboiled rice puree, salt, pepper, and lemon juice to the frying pan.

 Cover and cook over low heat for 30 minutes.